GuyLeifer/loop-machine/README.md

     the service offers 9 beats you can control and looping. the service also provides a record of of playing.
 ###
+You can see the Loop Machine on : https://guyleifer.github.io/loop-machine/.
 the repository includes client side of React app with usage of React package - "react-icons".
 the repository use state management of the package "recoil".